mriot/flex/README.md

 ## 🤔 How it works

 Upon activation, the extension injects a small script into the website's context.
-This script is what connects your project over the extension with the webpage.
+This script is what connects your project with the webpage.

-Now, whenever your WebSocket server is sending something, FLEX will try to understand that request and for example, remove nodes from the DOM and inject some CSS.
+Now, whenever your websocket server is sending something, FLEX will try to understand that request and for example, remove nodes from the DOM and inject some CSS.
-*Tip: Often you can use the removal-feature to remove the original CSS resource and thus fully replace it with your local file*
+*Tip: Often you can use the node-removal-feature to remove the original CSS resource and thus fully replace it with your local file*

 ## 🧾 Example gulp setup